Deploying VisualQnA on Intel® Gaudi® Processors

 Since the compose.yaml will consume some environment variables, you need to setup them in advance as below.

-Note: Please replace with host_ip with you external IP address, do NOT use localhost.
+Note: Please replace with host_ip with you external IP address, do not use localhost.

 cd GenAIExamples/VisualQnA/docker_compose/intel/hpu/gaudi/